andrejewski/srepl/README.md

 > Save-Read-Eval-Print-Loop: The file is the REPL

 REPLs are awesome.
 However, REPLs are still a mode of programming: you open up a separate terminal window, load up some of the code, and iterate on the side.
-The when things are sorted out in the REPL you pull them into the code.
+When things are sorted out in the REPL you pull them into the code.

 SREPL is different.
 There's no extra window to manage.
 Each file is its own REPL: save the file, it is read and evaluated, and the values are printed alongside the code as code comments.
 Close the session and the comments are removed.